- This post was updated on 11th June 2025

 What key skills do you need to be a community support worker?

-Naturally, community support workers are committed and caring individuals who display many skills and qualities in the care they deliver.
-Strong communication skills, resilience, and empathy are a few of the many skills and qualities of a great community support worker.
+Community support workers are naturally committed and compassionate individuals who display many skills and qualities in the care they deliver.
+The skills you can expect to acquire to be a great community support worker include:

-For example, at Pulse Nursing at Home, we recruit community support workers with a minimum of 6 months’ paid UK care experience.
-If you’re looking for your next opportunity to work as a community support worker, view our latest roles here.
+At Pulse Nursing at Home, we recruit community support workers with a minimum of 6 months’ paid UK care experience.
+If you’re looking for your next opportunity to work as a community support worker, view our latest roles by clicking the button below.

 What can I expect working as a community support worker?